empowerID/empowernow_docs/docs/services/crud-service/secrets/13-automation-execute-workflows-agents.md

 ## Overview

 The Secrets Platform is callable over HTTP.
-This page shows how to wire the Secrets API for use in automation, CRUD Service `/execute` workflows, graph workflows, and AI agents.
+This page shows how to wire the Secrets API for use in automation, Orchestration Service `/execute` workflows, graph workflows, and AI agents.
 It reuses the same Canonical URIs and PDP enforcement as described elsewhere in this section.

-## Use from CRUD Service workflows (/execute)
+## Use from Orchestration Service workflows (/execute)

-- Workflows and automation that can make HTTP requests to the CRUD Service can call the Secrets API endpoints directly.
+- Workflows and automation that can make HTTP requests to the Orchestration Service can call the Secrets API endpoints directly.
 - PDP enforcement occurs in the PEP (VaultService/Secrets API) before any provider access.
 - Enable or require auth on endpoints with deployment flags (see Security integration page):
   - `SECRETS_API_REQUIRE_AUTH` to require auth